clevyr/yampl/README.md

           - containerPort: 80
 ```

-In this example, notice the yaml comment to the right of the `image`.
+Notice the yaml comment on the same line as `image`.

-If this file was called `nginx.yaml`, then we could replace the image tag by running the following:
+If this file was called `nginx.yaml`, then we could replace the image tag by running:
 ```shell
 yampl -i nginx.yaml -v tag=1.21.6
 ```

-The file would be updated in-place and would end up looking like:
+The file would be updated in-place:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment